 At first, it’s adversarial.
-Then it moves towards information seeking.
-Finally it reaches the stage of looking for deeper meaning and possibly fixing the relationship.
+Then it moves towards information seeking by the cheated partner.
+And finally, it reaches the stage of looking for deeper meaning and possibly then fixing the relationship.

 Stage 1: Truth Seeking

-Aggressive anger and verbal abuse makes it difficult for the unfaithful partner to be honest.
-It also starts an hostile dynamics that makes it difficult to move into a collaborative and healing phase.
+Aggression and verbal abuse make it difficult for the unfaithful partner to be honest.
+It also starts a hostile dynamic that makes it difficult to move into a collaborative and healing phase.